ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 For instance, if we added a new machine `M4`, then this could result in having to move our `"aardvark"` from `M1` to `M0` &mdash; and this would upset him because he's just settled into his new home and now you want to move him again (you know how touchy Aardvarks can be&hellip;)

 It is certainly true that when a new machine is added, some of the existing data will need to be redistributed, but it does not makes sense to move existing data from one old node to another old node.
-In an ideal situation, the addition of a new node should cause only the smallest amount of data to be redistributed, and certainly not cause data to be moved between existing nodes.
+In an ideal situation, the addition of a new node should cause only the smallest amount of data to be redistributed, and certainly not require old data to be shunted around between old nodes.

 So, what is the minimum amount of data that should be redistributed after the addition of a new node?

 Let's say we have 6 keys distributed over 3 nodes.
 This then averages out to 2 keys per node.

 ![Node Addition 1](./img/L19%20Node%20Addition%201.png)

 Now, due say to a spike in request volume, we need to add a new node `M4`.
 If we still wish to maintain an even distribution of keys per node, then we need to rearrange the existing data to include this new node.
 But how many keys should we move and which ones?

 In general, if we have `K` keys distributed across `N` nodes, then on average, each node will store `K/N` keys.
 Previously `K=3` and `N=6`, so no prizes for figuring out that each node should hold 2 keys.
 However, if `K` now increases to 4, then `K/N` becomes `1.5`.
 Since we can't move half a key, we'll round this value down.
 So, in general we can say that each node will hold `floor(K/N)` keys.

 ![Node Addition 2](./img/L19%20Node%20Addition%202.png)

 The addition of the new node has caused a single key to be transferred to  `M4`.
 In this case, we chose to move `"zzzzz"` because the Aardvark likes living in `M3`, and we didn't want to upset him.

 Notice that data is only transferred from an old node to the new node; no data is ever transferred between the old nodes.